xsources/xsources.github.io/README.md

-Python simution of site percolation in square lattice
+Python simulation of site percolation in square lattice

 We present here a percolation system in a (100x100) square lattice (left side).
 Our interactive python application computes and updates at each click on the "Next" button the following elements:
 - the probability (p)